 Carrie A. Turner, PA-C

 Carrie joined the staff of Digestive Disease Group, PA in 2010.
 She received her Bachelor of Arts in Biology from the College of Charleston and did graduate studies in nutrition at Winthrop University.
 She completed her Master of Science, Physician Assistant at the Medical University of South Carolina.
 She is certified by the National Commission on Certification of Physicians Assistants and is a member of the American Academy of Physician Assistants.
 Carrie is a native of Moncks Corner, South Carolina.
+She currently resides in Greenwood with her husband and two sons.

 Kelly V. Crawford, DNP, NP-C

-Kelly joined the staff of Digestive Disease Group, PA in 2017.
+Kelly joined Digestive Disease Group, PA in 2017.
 She earned an Associate Degree in Nursing from Greenville Technical College, a Bachelor of Science in Nursing from Clemson University, and a Master of Science in Nursing as well as a Doctor of Nursing Practice: Family Nurse Practitioner degree from the Medical University of South Carolina.
 She obtained her national certification from the American Academy of Nurse Practitioners.
 She has previously worked as a registered nurse for 16 years in the endoscopy and surgical settings.
 Kelly is a native of Honea Path, South Carolina.
 She currently resides in Abbeville with her husband and two sons.